-Competitive cash back rates on all purchases, zero-foreign transaction fees on US dollar purchases, and travel insurance are some of the benefits still being offered by this card.
+Competitive cash back rates on all purchases, zero-foreign transaction fees on US dollar purchases, and travel insurance are some benefits offered by this card.

-This review of the Rogers World Elite Mastercard covers all you need to know if you are considering adding it to your wallet.
+This Rogers World Elite Mastercard review covers all you need to know if you consider adding it to your wallet.

 Rogers World Elite Mastercard Benefits